Boeing cuts 737 MAX output in wake of two deadly crashes

 Boeing said it continues to make progress on a 737 MAX software update to prevent further accidents.

-Shares in Boeing fell around 2 per cent after the market closed on Friday.
+Shares in Boeing Co fell around two percent after the market closed on Friday.
 While the number of 737 MAX planes grounded is just over 370, nearly 5,000 more are on order.

 Boeing faces logistical issues in finding places to park the growing number of planes as well as being responsible for all their maintenance costs since it has been unable to deliver the jets to customers, two people briefed on the situation said.